-Investing small amounts every month in the form of recurring deposits is the best savings plan that parents can develop for their children.
+Investing small amounts every month in the form of recurring deposit is the best savings plan that parents can develop for their children.
 Starting from the time they join kindergarten to the time they graduate from a college, a recurring deposit would offer financial support to parents hoping to provide a bright future.
 Banks across India offer multiple types of recurring deposit schemes mainly targeting children for fulfilling different purposes like school/college education, children’s education, marriage, etc. Depending on the requirement, parents can avail the suitable recurring deposit schemes from any bank of their choice, making sure that they financially secure their child’s future in every possible way.

 Given Below are Some of the Best Recurring Deposit Schemes Available for Children.